jwstegemann/fritz2-docs/Validation.md

     }
 }
 ```
-Of course you can structure and implement your concrete validation-rules however you can use everything Kotlin offers.
+You can structure and implement your concrete validation-rules with everything Kotlin offers.

-To use this `Validator`in your `Store` just implement the `Validation`-interface by defining a validator for the data-type of your `Store`:
+To use this `Validator`in your `Store`, simply implement the `Validation`-interface by defining a validator for the data-type of your `Store`:

 ```kotlin
 val store = object : RootStore<String>(""), Validation<String, ValMsg, String> {